JulienRobberechts/nodejs-test-double-guide/readme-dev.md

 - rename moduleA as System under test
 - Review all tests

-- inventory of relative paths: relative from the test to the dependency OR NOT???
+- readme: inventory of relative paths: relative from the test to the dependency OR NOT???

-- talk about : The AAA (Arrange, Act, Assert) pattern is a common way of writing unit tests for a method under test.
+- readme: talk about : The AAA (Arrange, Act, Assert) pattern is a common way of writing unit tests for a method under test.
+- readme: talk about : side effects of each framework.